-St. Joseph Catholic Church livestreamed the 11 am. mass on Sunday, Aug.
-7, 2022 (The Nineteenth Sunday in Ordinary Time).
+St. Joseph Catholic Church livestreamed the 11 a.m., mass on Sunday, March 19, 2023 (The Fourth Sunday of Lent).
 Fr.
-Steve, was the celebrant, Deacon Ed, assistant.
+Steve, was the celebrant and Deacon Ed, assistant.

 Please continue to keep our parishioners who have COVID-19 in your prayers and for a cure to the end of this pandemic as well as those involved in the Ukraine conflict and we continue to pray for an end to racism, hate, and an end to violence!
 We really have to pray!.

 Please share our mass with your family and friends and be safe.